stijlist/stijlist.github.io/_posts/2015-07-30-when-object-orientation-works-a-rule-of-thumb.md

 ---

+&sup1; What do I mean by "logical singleton"?
+Something is a "logical singleton" if, when you make changes to it, every other part of the program can see that change - you don't have control of its scope (irrespective of whether you actually used the "Singleton Pattern").
+Mutating it in one place mutates it everywhere - think writing to a file, blitting pixels to the screen, or applying a transaction to the database.

-&sup1; React and Datomic hint at a general strategy for doing this: take a snapshot of the thing you have a reference to, transform the snapshot as if it's a value, then atomically sync your snapshot with the real thing.
+&sup2; React and Datomic hint at a general strategy for doing this: take a snapshot of the thing you have a reference to, transform the snapshot as if it's a value, then atomically sync your snapshot with the real thing.
 The tricky part is providing performant implementations for snapshotting & syncing back.

 <br>
 <br>